bounswe/bounswe2019group2/deliverables/M2-CMPE451.md

 ## Project Status

 After CMPE352, we already had some standards that we have planned out.
-We had PR Templates, Issue Templates, related workflow and process rules, a procedure for taking over the work and sharing the responsibility.
+We kept applying our standards, such as PR Templates, Issue Templates, related workflow and process rules.

-Through the first few weeks of the semester, things are working well in terms of workflow.
-Our team has 3 subgroups, namely Backend (3 people), Frontend(3 people) and Mobile(2 people).

-So far, we have managed to keep everything implemented in parallel with the help of priority oriented planning.
-We have:

 - Our web project deployed at [traiders.tk](//traiders.tk),
 - API deployed at [api.traiders.tk](//api.traiders.tk),